Faire/babel-plugin-formatjs-localized-bundle/README.md

 }
 ```

-#### additionalFunctionNames (Optional)

-Similar to [@formatjs/ts-transformer](https://formatjs.io/docs/tooling/ts-transformer#additionalfunctionnames), this allows you to specify additional function names to check besides `formatMessage`.

-#### additionalComponentNames (Optional)

-Similar to [@formatjs/ts-transformer](https://formatjs.io/docs/tooling/ts-transformer#additionalcomponentnames), this allows you to specify additional component names to check besides `FormatMessage`.

 #### onUndefinedMessage (Optional)

 Callback function for when an string ID is encountered without a corresponding entry in the translatedMessages object.
 In this scenario the plugin falls back to the source language.